PaddeCraft/KEGWeatherHist/README.md

 ## Run

+Run the python script at `src/start.py` to start the uploader.
-Run the script `run.sh` for developement mode, and `run_prodd.sh` for production mode.
+Run the script `display_meteohub/meteohub-display/update_data.py` from the `display_meteohub/meteohub-display` directory

 ## Credits